-A Green MEP has criticised the Home Office following news that the number of EU citizens deported from the UK since increased dramatically since the Brexit vote.
+A Green MEP has criticised the Home Office following news that the number of EU citizens that have been removed from the UK increased dramatically since the Brexit vote.
 There were 26% more enforced removals of EU nationals in the first three months of 2017 than in the same period in 2016.
-Meanwhile, almost 5,000 EU nationals have been deported over the past 12 months – the highest figure since current records began.
+Meanwhile, almost 5,000 EU nationals have been removed over the past 12 months – the highest figure since current records began.

 Jean Lambert, London’s Green MEP and the Green Party’s migration spokesperson said: